Cofinality spectrum theorems in model theory, set theory and general topology: Introduction

 \br \begin{prob} Is $\xp = \xt$? \end{prob}

 Problem \ref{prob-2} appears throughout the literature.
-Van Douwen presents six primary invariants $\mathfrak{a}, \mathfrak{b}, \mathfrak{d}, \mathfrak{p}, \mathfrak{s}$, and $\mathfrak{t}$; he attributes $\mathfrak{b}, \mathfrak{p}, \mathfrak{t}$ to Rothberger 1939 and 1948, $\mathfrak{d}$ to Katetov 1960, $\mathfrak{a}$ to Hechler 1972 and Solomon 1977, and $\mathfrak{s}$ to Booth 1974 (see \cite{douwen} p.
+Van Douwen presents six primary cardinal invariants (of a model of set theory), $\mathfrak{a}, \mathfrak{b}, \mathfrak{d}, \mathfrak{p}, \mathfrak{s}$, and $\mathfrak{t}$; he attributes $\mathfrak{b}, \mathfrak{p}, \mathfrak{t}$ to Rothberger 1939 and 1948, $\mathfrak{d}$ to Katetov 1960, $\mathfrak{a}$ to Hechler 1972 and Solomon 1977, and $\mathfrak{s}$ to Booth 1974 (see \cite{douwen} p.
 123).
-Vaughan \cite{vaughan} Problem 1.1 includes the only inequalities about van Douwen's six cardinals which remained open in 1990; it is noted there that ``we believe (a) [i.e. whether $\xp < \xt$ is consistent with $ZFC$] is the most interesting.''
+Vaughan \cite{vaughan} Problem 1.1 includes the only inequalities about van Douwen's six cardinals which remained open in 1990; it is noted there that ``we believe (a)'' (i.e. whether $\xp < \xt$ is consistent with $ZFC$) ``is the most interesting.''
 Following Shelah's solution of Vaughan's 1.1(b) in \cite{Sh700} (showing it was independent), Problem \ref{prob-2} is therefore both the oldest {and} the only remaining open inequality about van Douwen's cardinals.

-There has been much work on $\xp$ and $\xt$, for example: Bell \cite{bell} proved that $\xp$ is the first cardinal $\mu$ for which $MA_\mu$($\sigma$-centered) fails, Szyma\'nski proved that $\xp$ is regular, Piotrowski and Szyma\'nski \cite{p-s} proved that $\xt \leq \operatorname{add}(\mathcal{B})$, where $\mathcal{B}$ is the ideal of meager sets, and $\operatorname{add}(I)$ denotes the smallest number of sets in an ideal $I$ with union not in $I$.
+There has been much work on $\xp$ and $\xt$, for example: Bell \cite{bell} proved that $\xp$ is the first cardinal $\mu$ for which $MA_\mu$($\sigma$-centered) fails; in topological language, this asserts that no separable compact Hausdorff space can be covered by fewer than $\xp$ nowhere dense sets.
+Szyma\'nski proved that $\xp$ is regular.
+Piotrowski and Szyma\'nski \cite{p-s} proved that $\xt \leq \operatorname{add}(\mathcal{M})$, where $\mathcal{M}$ is the ideal of meager sets, and $\operatorname{add}(I)$ denotes the smallest number of sets in an ideal $I$ with union not in $I$.
 Shelah proved in \cite{Sh:885} that if $\xp < \xt$ then there is a so-called peculiar cut in ${^\omega \omega}$, see Section \ref{s:p-t}, Theorem \ref{t:885} below; we will leverage this result in the present work.